 Beckov Castle (Castrum Blundix, Blundus, Blondich) was erected in the 13th century on the site of an earlier timber stronghold.
 It was one of the many castles located at Váh and guarding river crossings and the borders of the Kingdom of Hungary.
 Its strength was confirmed by the fact that it was not captured by the Mongols in 1241.
-Initially, it was in the hands of the Hungarian monarchs, but in 1296 it got into the hands of Matthew Csák, the most powerful of the then Hungarian aristocrats, who rebuilt the castle into his residence and strengthened its fortifications.
+Initially, it was in the hands of the Hungarian monarchs, who entrusted its management to the żupans, but in 1296 it got into the hands of Matthew Csák, the most powerful of the then Hungarian aristocrats, who rebuilt the castle into his residence and strengthened its fortifications.
 After the death of Csák in 1321, the castle again became a royal estate and was administered by castellans.
 According to some sources, in 1379, the castle and Beckov goods received the Bánffy family for their loyal service.

 In 1388, the most splendid period in the history of the stronghold began.
 It was then received by Stibor of Stiboricz, a magnate of Polish descent, the closest and most influential adviser to emperor Sigismund of Luxemburg, calling himself “the lord of the entire Vah river”.
 He rebuilt castle in the gothic style and added new objects, richly decorated with architectural details and paintings.
 In 1414 the castle was inherited by his son, Stibor of Beckov, followed by his daughter Catherine.
 She returned to her home as the wife of Pal Bánffy, whom the king donated the castle in 1437.
 Beckov remained in their hands until the dying out of the family; the last male representative died in 1594 in one of the battles against the Turks.
 Earlier, in the 16th century, the castle was additionally fortified and rebuilt in the renaissance style.
 Thanks to this, the attack of the Ottoman army was repulsed in 1530, and in 1599 castle defended against the Tatars, who managed only to burn the town itself.
 It was also the last manifestation of the splendor of the castle, which in the seventeenth century was neglected and deserted, and the family property after 1646, when the last descendant of Bánffy was dead, was divided among many heirs.